SysKitTeam/docs-spdockit/configuration/configure-multiple-databases-on-a-workstation.md

 ---
 title: Configure Multiple Databases on Workstation
+description: This article will explain how to use our new Connection String Chooser.
+A feature used to quickly change between databases on a workstation.
+author: Tomislav Kunaj
+date: 25/5/2017
 ---

 This article will explain how to use our new Connection String Chooser.
 A feature used to quickly change between databases on a workstation.